 I did some work.
 Some days I did the bare minimum but I did some of what had to be done.
 Vacuuming the whole house might seem almost impossible but at least a room - ok.
 The vacuum could sit out as a reminder to finish it later.
 Cooking was hard to face but some had to be done.
 I made things once that could feed me more.
 Remember: I had no kids home and Randy travels a lot.
 I made a week’s work of oatmeal.
 Or pan-roasted veggies and fish to portion and freeze.
 Or a crockpot of chili.
 One small cooking chore every day or so was enough cooking.
 The cooking of the oatmeal: combining ingredients, stirring with a wooden spoon, watching it bubble - can be oddly calming.
 Little chores that used to be tucked into larger work were now the main thing to do.
 Routines are soothing.

-I ran errands – it’s good to GET OUT!
+I ran errands - even though it took a lot of energy, it felt good to GET OUT!

 My bedtime habits: Sleep specialists are divided about whether a sleepless person should stay in bed or give it a certain amount of time and then get up and do some non-energetic thing.
 I don’t get up.
 I foster the hope that sleep may sneak up on me and I don’t want to be fully awake and miss it!

 Sleep specialists are also in disagreement about napping.
 I’m a firm believer in napping (whether in an insomnia season or not).
 Sometimes, if I hadn’t slept, I took my nap at 10 a.m.!
 Sometimes, even napping didn’t happen and that made me more frantic for sleep.
 Napping didn’t seem to make nighttime sleep worse, as one would expect - there was really no way to make it worse.

 I got kind of particular.
 Some fabrics made me cringe.
 I wore cozy, soft jammies, slept in my fleece bathrobe and fuzzy socks AND slippers.